Our Model Achieves Excellent Performance on MovieLens: What Does it Mean?: Discussion

 \subsection{The Two Types of User-Item Interactions}

-In our understanding, we consider that the MovieLens platform is an effective platform for \textit{collecting} user preferences on movies (or similar items like books, music, video games, poetry, TV shows ) at a large scale.
+In our understanding, we consider that the MovieLens platform is an effective platform for \textit{collecting} user preferences on movies (or similar items like books, music, video games, poetry, TV shows) at a large scale, \textit{for cold-start setting}.
 The website is well designed to provide a small (such as 50 movies in one selection page) but personalized list of titles for a user to choose from, as a "guide" to help him/her to \textit{recall the movies watched earlier} and then give ratings.
 There are two forms of user-item interactions, as illustrated in Figure~\ref{fig:twomode}. \begin{itemize} \item The $\langle user - movie \rangle$ interaction is between users and the individual movies which happened in the past, and is accumulative over time.
 A user may spend 10 years to complete the watching of Harry Potter series as these movies were released in a 10-year time frame.
 The decision-making to watch every Harry Potter movie could be different.
-In other words, a user may decide to watch a movie because of its actors and directors, simply because he/she receives a free ticket, or by following the recommendation of NetFlix or other platforms.
-For each of such decision, there could be consideration of the monetary and time cost of watching a movie. \item The $\langle user - MovieLens\rangle$ interaction between the users and the MovieLens platform.
+In other words, a user may decide to watch a movie because of its actors and directors, simply because he/she receives a free ticket, or by following the recommendation on a platform, among many possible reasons.
+For each of such decisions, there could be consideration of the monetary and time cost of watching a movie. \item The $\langle user - MovieLens\rangle$ interaction between the users and the MovieLens platform.
 Following the "guidance" of the MovieLens' internal recommendation, the user recalls the movies that he/she had watched before and records his/her ratings. \end{itemize}